 Promote the common good of all

-The Peace and Justice office coordinates a number of channels for advocacy including letter-writing campaigns, special prayer services, petitions, public forums, face-to-face meetings with public officials, and networking groups, such as Path to Justice, the Leadership Conference of Women Religious and the U.S. Federation of the Sisters of St. Joseph.
+The Peace and Justice office coordinates a number of channels for advocacy including letter-writing campaigns, special prayer services, petitions, public forums, face-to-face meetings with public officials, and networking groups, such as the Leadership Conference of Women Religious and the U.S. Federation of the Sisters of St. Joseph.

 Often called “modern day slavery,” human trafficking is one of the fastest growing crimes in the world.

 While often perceived as a problem in other countries and large cities, trafficking victims have been identified in city, suburban and rural neighborhoods in all 50 states.

 This awareness prompted our Sisters to help in the formation of the Beaver County Anti Human Trafficking Coalition in 2012.
 The coalition, which meets monthly, has provided training for a response team and continues educational outreach.